MSDEVMTL/GlobalAzureBootcamp2018/Step1/README.md

 ![gablogo][gablogo]
 # Goal
-Deploy OMS artifacts using an ARM template that we'll use throughout the day using the Azure Portal.
+Deploy Log Analytics (OMS) artifacts using an ARM template that we'll use throughout the day using the Azure Portal.

 # Requirements
 Azure PowerShell Module version 5.xx